denismospanov/ToDoList/README.md

 # To Do List

 ## Project Overview
-A simple to-do form where items can be added, and removed by clicking on it.
+A simple to-do list where items can be added, and removed by clicking on it.

 ## How to Run
 1. Navigate to project root in terminal
-2. run http-server
+2. Run http-server
-3. within your preffered browser, open localhost server
+3. Within your preffered browser, open localhost server